ChenchenKang/chenchenkang.github.io/_pages/extension.md

       <details class="extension-details">
         <summary>Continue reading</summary>
         <div class="extension-continuation">
-          where he connected with farmers, Extension professionals, researchers, and agricultural organizations.
-The event provided a valuable opportunity to learn more about Extension programs, resources, and services available to agricultural producers across Tennessee, particularly those offered by Tennessee State University and the University of Tennessee Institute of Agriculture.
+          where he connected with farmers, extension professionals, researchers, and agricultural organizations.
+The event provided a valuable opportunity to learn more about extension programs, resources, and services available to agricultural producers across Tennessee, particularly those offered by Tennessee State University and the University of Tennessee Institute of Agriculture.